devky690/Recipe-App/client/README.md

 the reason why i needed category context was because i was rendering one of the same two components but i was passing state into one of the two components that wouldnt get rendered...i NEEDED context to resolve this

+# Minor Fixes
+save active state to localstorage so on refresh user doesnt back out of category they are in